Riminder/docs-api/hr-json/profile-objects/attachment-object.md

 # Attachment object

-This object represents the attached document, it can be a resume or a cover.
+This object represents an attachment (resume or cover).

 ## The Attachment Object